-SPI Serial Programming Characteristics For characteristics of the SPI module see "SPI Timing Characteristics" on page 282.
-Programming via the JTAG Interface Programming through the JTAG interface requires control of the four JTAG specific pins: TCK, TMS, TDI, and TDO.
+For characteristics of the SPI module see "SPI Timing Characteristics" on page 330.

+26.9 Programming via the JTAG Interface

+Programming through the JTAG interface requires control of the four JTAG specific pins: TCK, TMS, TDI, and TDO.
 Control of the reset and clock pins is not required.

 To be able to use the JTAG interface, the JTAGEN Fuse must be programmed.
 The device is default shipped with the fuse programmed.
 In addition, the JTD bit in MCUCSR must be cleared.
 Alternatively, if the JTD bit is set, the external reset can be forced low.
 Then, the JTD bit will be cleared after two chip clocks, and the JTAG pins are available for programming.
 This provides a means of using the JTAG pins as normal port pins in Running mode while still allowing In-System Programming via the JTAG interface.
-Note that this technique can not be used when using the JTAG pins for Boundary-scan or Onchip Debug.
+Note that this technique can not be used when using the JTAG pins for Boundary-scan or On-chip Debug.
 In these cases the JTAG pins must be dedicated for this purpose.

-During programming the clock frequency of the TCK Input must be less than the maxi- mum frequency of the chip.
+During programming the clock frequency of the TCK Input must be less than the maximum frequency of the chip.
 The System Clock Prescaler can not be used to divide the TCK Clock Input into a sufficiently low frequency.

 As a definition in this datasheet, the LSB is shifted in and out first of all Shift Registers.
-Programming Specific JTAG Instructions The Instruction Register is 4-bit wide, supporting up to 16 instructions.
-The JTAG instructions useful for programming are listed below.
-The OPCODE for each instruction is shown behind the instruction name in hex format.
-The text describes which Data Register is selected as path between TDI and TDO for each instruction.
-The Run-Test/Idle state of the TAP controller is used to generate internal clocks.
-It can also be used as an idle state between JTAG sequences.
-The state machine sequence for changing the instruction word is shown in Figure 122.